Here are the Broadway shows that have been canceled due to COVID-19 outbreaks – Telemundo New York (47)

 However, a video posted on social media showed that the production reopened on December 14.

+As a way for theater-goers to access a full list of shows that will run every day, the Broadway League launched a new website on Friday to help find the show times for each Broadway show, as well as the next special hours of festive presentations.

+The site, bwaytoday.com, provides access to each show’s individual website for more information, and the listings include the most up-to-date information on performance times and reflect cancellations.

-Meanwhile, the Broadway League, which represents 34 productions, said Wednesday that its priority was to make sure all eligible workers received a booster shot.
+Meanwhile, the Broadway League, which represents 34 productions, said Wednesday that its priority was to make sure all workers who meet the vaccination requirement receive a booster shot.

 “All of our experts are emphasizing the importance of boosters to provide maximum protection against the virus at this time,” Broadway League President Charlotte St. Martin said in a statement.